Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 The driving terms of these integral equations are $\Kc_3$ and the one-pion exchange (OPE) diagram, shown schematically in Fig.~\ref{fig:diagrams}.
-We use the previously constrained elastic $\pi\pi$ $\Kc_2$ for isospin-1 and 2 from Refs.~\cite{Dudek:2012gj, Dudek:2012xn} as an input.
+As with the spectrum, we use the previously constrained elastic $\pi\pi$ $\Kc_2$ for isospin-1 and 2 from Refs.~\cite{Dudek:2012gj, Dudek:2012xn} as an input.
 The partial wave $\Kc_3$ used in the integral equations is related to $\mathbf{K}_3$ by usual partial wave projection~\cite{Briceno:2024ehy}, see Sec.~\ref{app:K3_constrain} of the Supplemental Material for further discussion and its relation to $\wt{\Kc}_3$.

-We solve the system of integral equations numerically for the different components of $\Mc_3^{(u',u)}$ at a fixed $E$.
+We solve the system of integral equations numerically for the different components of $\Mc_3^{(a,b)}$ at a fixed $E$.
 Results are shown in Fig.~\ref{fig:Kmat_amp}(b) for the $\{{}^3S_1,{}^3D_1,{}^1P_1\} \to {}^3S_1$ amplitudes as a function of the initial dipion invariant mass, $M_{\pi\pi}$, for fixed $E=3.4 m_\pi$ and a final state $M_{\pi\pi}' = 2.1m_\pi$.
 The $1\sigma$ band is generated by propagating the weighted uncertainties from the 10 fits.
 For comparison, we also show the amplitudes in the limit that $\Kc_3 = 0$.
 As can be seen, depending on the channel and kinematics, there are statistically significant deviations between the $\Kc_3 = 0$ solution and the full amplitude.
 Notice the ${}^3S_1$ and ${}^3D_1$ channels are dominated by the presence of the $\rho$ resonance, with its peak at $M_{\pi\pi} \approx 2.2m_\pi$, while the ${}^1P_1$ channel is dominated by the logarithmic singularity at $M_{\pi\pi} \approx 2.1m_\pi$ associated with one-pion exchange (OPE).

 Finally, we form the fully symmetric amplitude by summing over all spectators choices from the results of Eq.~\eqref{eq:int_eq_schematic} using the procedure presented in Ref.~\cite{Jackura:2025wbw},